Could US sanctions impede credit derivative auctions on Russian debt?

 On 8 June the EMEA Regional Determinations Committee (consisting of 15 significant credit derivatives participants), having recently determined that Russia had suffered a credit event, resolved to defer making any determinations in relation to holding an auction or the date of that auction.
 If the Regional Determinations Committee determines that the auction cannot reasonably be run then the first fallback under a standard credit derivative on Russia would be for the protection buyer under each credit derivative to physically deliver to the protection seller a bond of the defaulted reference entity.
 If it is illegal to deliver such a bond, as would be the case if the protection seller was subject to US sanctions, then the second fallback is to cash settlement.
 This would require the parties to poll dealers for the price of those bonds.
 Although polling dealers for prices of bonds that those dealers are unable to purchase may be contentious and gives rise to questions of whether it breaches competition and anti-trust laws, it is conceptually possible that a price could be widely agreed across the market such that all dealers would quote the same single price, leading to a single cash settlement price, and for some months now such an approach of a uniform cash settlement price has been considered by market participants and ISDA.

 Perhaps more troubling is what occurs if the protection seller is not subject to sanctions, but the protection buyer is.
 In that case it would not be illegal to deliver the bonds.
-If a credit event is triggered and physical settlement applies, the protection buyer has a brief window to deliver, and if there was no delivery and no mandatory fallback to cash settlement then the protection would expire worthless.
+If a credit event is triggered and physical settlement applies, if there was no delivery and no mandatory fallback to cash settlement then the protection would be unenforceable.
 A protection buyer subject to US sanctions that did not have sufficient bonds available to deliver (as might be the case for a dealer that has a limited physical inventory of the bonds compared to the size of its matched book of credit derivatives) would be prohibited from now buying more.
 The contractual test of it being illegal to deliver to allow a fallback to cash settlement would not be met on the sole basis that a protection buyer could not now buy bonds in order to deliver.

 For the sake of a properly functioning market, this is a result to be avoided.
 We will have to see whether in the coming days the US Treasury provides a clarification to its clarification, or whether the Regional Determinations Committee is able to develop a solution to allow an auction to proceed that is able to determine a representative price or otherwise determine a mechanism to impose a uniform price on the market.